Jan Baalsrud: World War II

 He evaded capture for approximately two months, suffering from frostbite and snow blindness.
 His deteriorating physical condition forced him to rely on the assistance of Norwegian patriots.

 It was during this time, that he hid in a wooden hut at Revdal, which he called Hotel Savoy.
 Baalsrud operated on his feet with a pocket knife, as he suspected he had gangrene in two toes, resulting from the frostbite.
 Fearing it would spread, he cut off his big toe and the infected bit of the index toe.

 Not long after that, Baalsrud was left on a high plateau, on a stretcher in the snow, where he was supposed to be collected by the Norwegian resistance.
 Due to weather and German patrols in the town of Manndalen, Kåfjord, he was there for 27 days and was close to death for lack of food.
 It was during this time, while he lay behind a snow wall built around a rock to shelter him, that Baalsrud amputated nine of his toes to stop the spread of gangrene.
 This action saved the rest of his feet.

 Fellow Norwegians transported Baalsrud by stretcher toward the border with Finland.
-He was put in the care of some Sami (the native people of northern Fenno-Scandinavia).
+He was put in the care of some Sámi (the native people of northern Fennoscandia).
 While driving their reindeer on spring passage, they pulled him on a sled across Finland and into neutral Sweden.
 From Kilpisjärvi, in northern Finland, Baalsrud was collected by a Red Cross seaplane and flown to Boden.

 Baalsrud spent seven months in a Swedish hospital in Boden before he was flown back to Britain in an RAF de Havilland Mosquito aircraft.
 He soon went to Scotland to help train other Norwegian patriots, who were going to enter Norway to continue the fight against the Germans.